EllaFM/ellabook/_sources/fluids/reynolds.md

 High Reynolds number flow
 In the case of High Reynolds number flow it is the viscous effects that appear to be small.
-Neglecting the viscous terms $\nu\Delta \underline{v}$  results in the Euler's equations of fluid dynamics, which we will examine in the next chapter.
+Neglecting the viscous terms $\nu\Delta \underline{u}$  results in the Euler's equations of fluid dynamics, which we will examine in the next chapter.
 Again, however, we need to be extremely careful.

 Let us return to the idea of a cylinder placed into an oncoming flow- this time at high speed.
 Early experimenters and mathematicians did not have the techniques of high speed photography available to them, and there was disagreement about what happens at the fluid boundary.
 Many believed that fluid particles would "stick" to the boundary and transfer momentum, whilst others believed that the flow would move smoothly past the boundary.